Échirolles: 2023

 Two men are hit by bullet at Échirolles and Le-Pont-de-Claix, on 21 August.

 2024

-On August, France 3 Rhône-Alpes says that "a new shooting happened at Échirolles, the seventh one in less than two weeks."
+In August, France 3 Rhône-Alpes says that "a new shooting happened at Échirolles, the seventh one in less than two weeks."
 A month later, a whole building is evacuated due to "the massive drug traffic exposing its inhabitants to huge and immediate danger".

 2025

-This new year doesn't starts better : on January 4 evening, at 23:30, a new shooting happens.
-A teenager girl, walking with another teenager, and her dog, was hit on the leg.
+This new year did not start better: on the evening of 4 January, at 23:30, a new shooting occurred.
+A teenage girl, walking with another teenager, and her dog, was hit on the leg.
 She says few days later to the newspaper Le Parisien that she will have to "live with a bullet into the leg for the rest of [her] life".

-Few months after, on April, a new shooting happens.
+A few months after, in April, a new shooting happens.
 The next month, on May, as well as Grenoble and Saint-Martin-d'Hères, Échirolles is one more time under criminal shootings.

+In December 2025, two killings occurred: in the night, from 2 to 3 of December, at Georges-Meliès street, and died just after emergency services found him.
+Few days after, the 6 of December, at 11PM, another one, 22 years old, located 8 May 1945 Avenue, took in charge by emergency services, died at hospital shortly after; at the same evening, nearby of Échirolles, at La Bruyère park of Grenoble, another man, 18 years old, died by bullet the same night.
+Both were harmed by at least several bullet injuries, probably due to drug traffic, says France Bleu.